 This effect shows up even when the money is imaginary.
 People asked to imagine various gains or losses and judge how this will make them feel report that even the thought of a large loss makes them feel uncomfortable.

 Imagining the loss of $10k is very negative; imagining a similar gain is good, but not as good as the loss is bad.
-In short, a dollar isn't always worth a dollar.
+In short:

 The implication is that people are, for the most part, "risk-averse."
 They tend to avoid risk because of the fear of being made miserable by a loss.